mongodb/terraform-provider-mongodbatlas/website/docs/d/cloud_provider_access_setup.markdown

     Allows you to get the a single role for cloud provider access setup
 ---

-# Data Source: mongodbatlas_cloud_provider_access
+# Data Source: mongodbatlas_cloud_provider_access_setup

-`mongodbatlas_cloud_provider_access` allows you to get a single role for a provider access role setup, currently only AWS and Azure are supported.
+`mongodbatlas_cloud_provider_access_setup` allows you to get a single role for a provider access role setup, currently only AWS and Azure are supported.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.